 : Finally, Founder Gym is an online-only training program that helps underrepresented tech founders to raise funds

 and scale their startups.
 Founder Gym offers six-week online cohorts, where founders complete structured exercises and receive training from investors and expert founders.
-Compared to other online accelerators programs
+Compared to other online accelerator programs

 Additional Resources for Black Entrepreneurs

 These are just eight accelerators and investment firms that can help Black founders grow their businesses.
-Especially if you are in the early stages of your business, it’s worth your time to complete your own due diligence on these firms.
-You may find that they can significantly help you grow your startup and accomplish your business goals.
+Especially if you are in the early stages of your business, it’s worth your time to do some research and consider working with these successful African American venture capital firms.
+They can significantly help you grow your startup and accomplish your business goals.

-Beyond the eight firms listed above, there are other accelerators and VC firms that can specifically help provide funding for Black founders.
-They include the following:
+Beyond the eight firms listed above, there are other accelerators and VC firms that can help provide funding for black entrepreneurs:

-- Black Girl Ventures: A firm that creates access to capital and black angel investors for Black and brown female entrepreneurs.
+- Black Girl Ventures: A firm that provides access to capital for Black entrepreneurs and African American angel investors for Black and brown female entrepreneurs.

-- Code Fever: An organization that works to increase the innovation of Black students, startups, and communities.
+- Code Fever: An organization that works to increase the innovation of Black students, Black owned startups, and communities.

 - DivInc: One of the top accelerators for black founders and underrepresented entrepreneurs for accessing resources to launch and scale their businesses.

-: A new tech platform and community focused on connecting Black professionals globally with mentorship, job opportunities, other black angel investors, and capital in order to create massive economic wealth and social progress.
+: A new tech platform and community focused on connecting Black professionals globally with mentorships, job opportunities, other black angel investors, and capital in order to create massive economic wealth and social progress.